EshaanAgg/web/src/content/blog/go.md

 ## Working with Types, Structures and Interfaces

 You can create `alias` in Go by using the `type` keyboard along with the `=` operator.
-You can also create new types, which are different citizens in the language.
+You can also create new types, which are first class citizens in the language.
 They have an associated base type, and can have other methods.

 ```go
 package main